 23andMe uses the same genotyping technology for both women and men, and everyone receives information based on the DNA they inherited from both parents.
-Ancestry-related features, such as the Ancestry Composition report and the DNA Relatives tool, include DNA you inherited from recent ancestors on both sides of your family, and these results are available to both women and men.
+Ancestry-related features, such as the Ancestry Composition report and the DNA Relatives feature, include DNA you inherited from recent ancestors on both sides of your family, and these results are available to both women and men.

 The paternal assignment in the Paternal Haplogroup report, however, uses DNA that is only inherited by males.
 Since this haplogroup assignment is traced through the Y-chromosome DNA, which women do not inherit, the assignment is only available for males.